What is Trauma-Informed Therapy?

 Enough of a felt sense of safety to begin.

-Safety in therapy doesn’t mean nothing difficult will ever be talked about.
+Safety in therapy doesn’t mean we avoid talking about difficult things.
 It means we prioritise creating conditions where your nervous system has a chance to settle, or reconnect with a felt sense of safety in the present moment, before we move into deeper work.

 This might look like: